Looking for "best" IVF clinic abroad?

 5. The treatment

 Once your donors have been chosen and if frozen, are safely stored at your chosen clinic, it is time to start considering when you wish to have treatment.
 If you are using fresh donor eggs, this may depend on the donor’s availability.
-If using a donor as part of an egg sharing arrangement, timing will be when your donor intends to have her own treatment.
+If using a donor as part of an egg-sharing arrangement, the timing will be when your donor intends to have her own treatment.
 As mentioned previously, a fresh embryo transfer (ET) can only be accomplished if you are able to synchronise your cycle with the egg collection date.
 For many, this proves tricky and the decision to freeze any resulting embryos is the better option with a frozen embryo transfer (FET) planned for a later date.

 In comparison, when using frozen eggs and frozen sperm, treatment can be planned to either match your normal menstrual cycle (a natural FET) or programmed in a medicated cycle.
 Either way, the creation of the embryos can be organised to aim for a blastocyst ET on Day 5 post egg and sperm thaw, which is known to give you the best chance of pregnancy.
 Again, the created embryos can be frozen and used in a FET if preferred.